-With the recent browser security upgrades regarding the third party domain cookies, there has been a limitation on how long visitors can be tracked with the standard Convert installation.
-These limitations vary per type of browser but can block you from having a full picture on returning visitors, and classifying old visitors, as new ones.
-That might limit you on getting insights in regard to analyzing behavior on fresh new visitors and old visitors on your site.
+With the recent browser security upgrades regarding the third-party domain cookies, there has been a limitation on how long visitors can be tracked with the standard Convert installation.
+These limitations vary per type of browser but can block you from having a full picture of returning visitors, and classifying old visitors, as new ones.
+That might limit you from getting insights in regard to analyzing behavior on fresh new visitors and old visitors on your site.

-A way to overcome these limitations is to change Convert cookies from being third party to becoming first party.
+A way to overcome these limitations is to change Convert cookies from being a third party to becoming first-party.
 The way to achieve this is to serve the convert script from your own domain.
 And that is why Convert has launched this feature.
 Now you can create a CNAME record for your subdomain on your DNS server that points to Convert CDN infrastructure.

 - Ask your account executive, customer success, or support agent about getting this feature, if you do not have it already under your plan.
 The time it will take, will be from three to four business days to set up.

 - After you are sure you have this feature enabled, choose a subdomain that you want to use such as "metrics", so your Convert script can be served from "metrics.yourdomain.com".
 Make sure you are already not using this subdomain in your infrastructure.

 - Go to your Project Dashboard and fill the CNAME modal with the new subdomain.

 You will get a confirmation that the system has recorded your request.

 - After this, you will receive specific instructions from a Convert support agent.

 The steps after this are for providing an idea of what should be expected to be done on your end before you request the CNAME feature on your subdomain.
 However, the actual instructions sent to you may vary.